 Steve Striffler is the Director of the Labor Resource Center and Professor of Anthropology at the University of Massachusetts-Boston.
-He is the author of Solidarity: Latin America, Human Rights, Labor, and the American Left (Pluto, 2018), and In the Shadows of State and Capital (Duke, 2002).
+He is the author of Solidarity: Latin America and the US Left in the Era of Human Rights (Pluto, 2018), and In the Shadows of State and Capital (Duke, 2002).

-'Steve Striffler's masterful account of U.S. and Latin American solidarity is required reading.
-Exploring multiple stands of 20th century internationalism and incisive in its argumentation, Solidarity pushes us to think about what a radical, left internationalism might look like today' - Lesley Gill, Professor of Anthropology, Vanderbilt University
+'A masterful account of US and Latin American solidarity.
+Exploring multiple strands of 20th century internationalism and incisive in its argumentation, 'Solidarity' pushes us to think about what a radical, left internationalism might look like today' - Lesley Gill, Professor of Anthropology, Vanderbilt University

-'This is a brilliant introduction to the history of Latin American solidarity movement building, perfect for classrooms and workshops.
-Striffler has written a jargon-free study of the struggle to build solidarity across borders in the Americas' - Paul Ortiz, author of 'An African American and Latinx History of the United States'
+'A brilliant introduction to the history of Latin American solidarity movement building ... a jargon-free study of the struggle to build solidarity across borders in the Americas' - Paul Ortiz, author of 'An African American and Latinx History of the United States'

 'An extraordinarily important book.
-Striffler shows that politics impelled by pursuit of solidarity with movements in Latin America has been a central node within anti-imperialist discourse and strategies in the US left, and a cornerstone for alter-globalization politics, Occupy, and other left political tendencies.
 I know no one better equipped or positioned to examine this important stream of US politics' - Adolph Reed, University of Pennsylvania

 1. US Empire, Anti-Imperialism, and Revolution